There's no single test for schizophrenia. The condition is usually diagnosed after assessment by a mental health specialist.

 For a worsening episode, you may need to go to the emergency department (ED).
 A duty psychiatrist will be available.

-A person having an acute schizophrenic episode may refuse to seek help.
-In this case, their nearest relative can request a mental health assessment.
-Social services will tell you how to do this.
+A person having an acute episode may refuse to get help.
+In this case, their nearest relative can ask for a mental health assessment.
+The community mental health team (CMHT) can tell you how to do this.

 In certain circumstances, you may have to be admitted to hospital against your will.
 This is called an ‘involuntary admission.’